Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Experiments

 To evaluate the quality of the reconstructions, we make use of three image metrics (aPSNR, aSSIM, cRMS), as well as one metric for evaluating position recovery which we call \emph{posCorrect}.
 The metrics aPSNR and aSSIM are evaluated using only the object magnitudes

-where $\img$ is the ground-truth image and $\estimg$ is a reconstructed image, and we clip the estimated magnitudes to [0, 1] for evaluation to avoid large errors from isolated wrong pixels.
-We report aPSNR values in dB, while aSSIM takes values in [0, 1].
+where $\img$ is the ground-truth image and $\estimg$ is a reconstructed image, and we clip the estimated magnitudes to [0, 1] for evaluation to avoid large errors from isolated wrong pixels. \rev For all methods based on variational inference, we treat the final fitted distributional mean $\mu_\chi$ as the image estimate $\hat{x}$ for evaluation, and for producing the images shown in the figures in \cref{sec:results}. \nc We report aPSNR values in dB, while aSSIM takes values in [0, 1].
 Since aPSNR and aSSIM ignore errors in the phase structure, we include the complex-valued metric $\cRMS$, introduced as $E_o$ in \cite{maiden2009improvedpty}, which is a normalized root-mean-square error metric with a complex-valued empirical scaling factor $\cRMScorr$ that corrects for a scale ambiguity and the global phase ambiguity inherent in phase retrieval problems:

 where $\cconj{(\cdot)}$ indicates the complex conjugate.
 Our position recovery metric \emph{posCorrect} is defined as the number of estimated positions that are within a box of 3x3 pixels around their respective ground-truth positions.
 We argue that this small region of allowed error should be enough for further position refinement with well-established subpixel-capable methods, e.g., \cite{zhang2013translation}.
 In our case where $\nmeas=100$, posCorrect can directly be read as a percentage.